- April 16, 2026

 Fight through post-apocalyptic South Korea in this retro survival horror.
 Uncover the truth behind the devastating meteor impact that left the country in ruins and turned every living organism into a terrifying monstrosity.
 Fight.
 Solve puzzles.
 Upgrade gear.
 Make every bullet count.

-“With that out of the way, this game is basically Resident Evil 3 but with the design choices and mechanics fine tuned.
-Alternate paths are no longer small 15-minute detours but rather whole entire levels that change how you approach the game (some are more dangerous but faster to save supplies, others offer more medical over weapons, etc.).
-Jill's dodge is now a dedicated button that can be done at will as long as you have stamina, and as a last ditch effort, you can attempt to deflect the attack and counter with one of your own.
-When enemies are knocked down, you can perform an execution.
-"Herbs" now give permanent stat boosts if you combine three.
-You have a "pot-shot" mechanic to save ammo, but this is offset by enemies becoming more aggressive when wounded, making them harder to dodge so your one-shot might just become on par with a bee sting if you mess up the timing.”
+“With the design choices and mechanics fine tuned, alternate paths are no longer small 15-minute detours but rather whole entire levels that change how you approach the game (some are more dangerous but faster to save supplies, others offer more medical over weapons, etc.).
+Jill's dodge is now a dedicated button that can be done at will so long as you have stamina, and as a last-ditch effort you can attempt to deflect the attack and counter with one of your own.
+When enemies are knocked down you can perform an execution.
+'Herbs' now give permanent stat boosts if you combine three of them.
+You also have a 'pot-shot' mechanic to save ammo.
+But this is offset by enemies becoming more aggressive when wounded, making them harder to dodge, so your one-shot might just become on par with a bee sting if you mess up the timing.”

-“But in addition to that, you also have a critical aim mechanic, a timing-based mechanic (think of active reload from many shooters) that lets you take some time to focus your aim and then if you do the mechanic successfully, you actually one shot kill enemies with it, which I found to be a very fun addition due to its risk/reward nature.
-It certainly isn't without its balance issues and timing-based mechanics aren't everyone's cup of tea.”
+“But in addition to that, you also have a critical aim mechanic, a timing-based mechanic (think of active reload from many shooters) that lets you take some time to focus your aim and then if you do the mechanic successfully you actually one-shot kill enemies with it, which I found to be a very fun addition due to its risk/reward nature.
+It certainly has balance issues and timing-based mechanics aren't everyone's cup of tea.”

 Ground Zero